Transactions

 Signed Transactions

-Such transactions are signed.
-Their API structure is as follows:
+Signed transactions are signed by some address.
+Their API structure is

 "data": { ... },